d4fl0w/gw4e.samples/README.md

 is an edge property, and it represents the probability of an edge getting chosen.

 #### Stop conditions
-There are many stop condition offered by GraphWalker.
+There are many stop conditions offered by GraphWalker.
 The following are two examples :
 ##### edge_coverage( an integer representing percentage of desired edge coverage )
 The stop criteria is a percentage number.
 When, during execution, the percentage of traversed edges is reached, the test is stopped.
 If an edge is traversed more than one time, it still counts as 1, when calculating the percentage coverage.